sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 # How to Scan Brawl Stars QR Codes

 Scanning a Brawl Stars QR Code is easy.
-Follow these steps to redeem rewards or access content:
+Follow these steps to redeem rewards or access content: dsfsdfsadfsadfsadfasd

 Open Your Smartphone Camera – Most modern smartphones have built-in QR code scanning features.